Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `<type> WavePrefixProduct( <type> value )`

-Returns the product of all of the <value>s in the active lanes in this wave with indices less than this lane.
+Returns the product of all of the <value>s in the active non-helper lanes in this wave with indices less than this lane.

 The order of operations on this routine cannot be guaranteed, so effectively the [precise] flag is ignored within it.
 A postfix product can be computed by multiplying the prefix product by the current lane’s value.

-Note that the active lane with the lowest index will always receive a 1 for it's prefix product.
+> The active non-helper lane with the lowest index will always receive a 1.

 Example:

     uint numToMultiply = 2;
     uint prefixProduct = WavePrefixProduct( numToMultiply );

-On a machine with a wave size of 8 and all lanes active except lanes 0 and 4 the following values would be returned from WavePrefixProduct.
+On a machine with a wave size of 8 and all lanes active and not helpers except lanes 0 and 4 the following values would be returned from WavePrefixProduct.

 | lane index | status   | prefixProduct |
 |------------|----------|---------------|